-4.53 Five of the six customers for whom the Pension Transfer advice was unsuitable were reliant on their DBPS to meet their income needs throughout retirement.
-Their

-DBPS pension was their primary source of income in retirement.
+4.59.
+Five of the six customers for whom the Pension Transfer advice was unsuitable were reliant on their DBPS to meet their income needs throughout retirement.
+Their DBPS pension was their primary source of income in retirement.
 These customers did not have significant assets which could be used to supplement any shortfalls in their income needs.
 Given their financial situation, it was especially important for these customers to retain guaranteed income because they did not have the capacity to bear the risks of transferring.
-In all 5 cases, IFM recommended transfer away from the defined benefit scheme when there was insufficient evidence to suggest that the customer could bear the transfer risk.
-IFM's advice to transfer out exposed these customers to a risk of not being able to meet their income needs throughout retirement because their income would be dependent on the performance of the recommended investment.
-IFM did not have a reasonable basis for believing that those customers could financially bear the risk that the value of their pension investments may fall following the Pension Transfers recommended in their cases.
+In all five cases, IFM recommended transfer away from the defined benefit scheme when there was insufficient evidence to suggest that the customer could bear the transfer risk.
+IFM's advice to transfer out exposed their customers to a risk of not being able to meet their income needs throughout retirement because their income would be dependent on the performance of the recommended investment.
+IFM did not have a reasonable basis for believing that those customers could financially bear any investment risks related to the Pension Transfers recommended in their cases.